matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

   * Priority
 * In Planning poker,
   * Business representative presents a user story
-  * After all questions and discussions, the estimation can begin
+  * After all questions & discussions, the estimation can begin
   * Each estimator (team member) privately selects a card to represent the estimate
   * All cards are revealed at the same time
-  * If all have the same, that becomes the estimate, otherwise the poker continues until agreement is reached – this should be done by communication – so discuss the lowest and highest effort given and try to see whether some people in the team missed something or everyone else missed something.
+  * If all have the same, that becomes the estimate, otherwise the poker continues until agreement is reached – this should be done by communication – so discuss the lowest & highest effort given & try to see whether some people in the team missed something or everyone else missed something.
 * Each estimator has a deck of cards with values similar to the Fibonacci sequence (0,1,2,3,5,8,13,21,34,55,89…), OR shirt sizes, OR jelly beans, OR…..
 * Fibonacci – recommended as uncertainty grows exponentially with the size of the story